Introduction:

 Feline Immunodeficiency Virus, most commonly called “Feline AIDS,” is viral infection that affects the immune system of cats.
 It is similar to the AIDS virus that affects human beings, but it is NOT contagious to human beings.

 A cat that has FIV is not able to fight off other diseases.
-Though most cats will eventually die of secondary illnesses, having FIV doesn’t necessarily mean that your cat is going to die right away.
+Though most cats will eventually die of secondary illnesses, having FIV doesn't’ necessarily mean that your cat is going to die right away.
 Many cats with Feline AIDS live quite a long time before they become ill.
-You’ll often see cats with FIV living in veterinarian offices or in the front office of the animal shelter.
+You’l often see cats with FIV living in veterinarian offices or in the front office of the animal shelter.

 How does Feline AIDS spread?